top of page

 Recognizing the preference for identity-first language among the majority of autistic individuals, support for autism should adopt a strengths-based approach.

-A strengths-based perspective is rooted in the concept of neurodiversity, which acknowledges that every human brain perceives information and engages with the world differently.
+A strengths-based approach is rooted in the concept of neurodiversity, which acknowledges that every human brain perceives information and engages with the world differently.

 As a result, there is no one-size-fits-all approach; we all possess varying strengths and weaknesses.

 These differences enrich our world, allowing it to become a more diverse and resilient space for everyone.
-Common strengths among autistic individuals include:
+Common strengths of autistic people include:

 • Hyperfocus